Golden-Black/books-and-purple/README.md

 <ol>
  <li>[Not Yet Solved]: There were cases where the API calls might not necessarily return all requested fields.
 When that happens, the missing fields will cause the entire display view crash.
 Ideally, is there are missing fields, the view should leave it blank or show some place-holder info.
 [Encountered 01/30/2022]</li>
  <li>[Solved 02/07/2021]: When the user find the book they want to review and click on the "Write Review" button, there should be a way to pass all the displaying information to the view where the user can also compose the review.
 [Encountered 01/30/2022]</li>
+ <li>[Not Yet Solved]: There are four conditions to handle when the user is completing the review.
+On the user side: 1.
+If the user never post any reviews about a book; 2.
+If the user is posting to a book for which the user has previously written review(s).
+One the display side: 1.
+No previous post about the book at all.
+2. There are already reviews about the book posted by other users.
+[Encountered 02/07/2022] </li>
 </ol>

 Run the App locally: